TritonDataCenter/rfd/rfd/0036/README.md

 A pattern that can be found in organizations of any size, but is especially common among larger organizations, is for responsibility over different components of an application to be split among multiple teams.
 A team of DBAs might be responsible for the database(s) while another team is responsible for the application layer.
 Yet another team might be responsible for all the ecommerce components.

-This RFD will discuss the permissions model that might support that only briefly (see RFDs 13 and 48 for more), but will focus on the workflow details and features necessary to support this use.
+This RFD will briefly discuss the permissions model that might support that (see RFDs 13 and 48 for more), but will focus on the workflow details and features necessary to support this use.

 These applications may fit any of the categories of statefulness described above, with some additional characteristics about how consumers of those applications expect to access them.